 Pantry pests can come inside in a few different ways, but one of the main ways an infestation starts is when you purchase items from the store that are already infested.
 While this is rather gross to think about, it’s important to know the signs of pantry pests so you can avoid buying these items.

-Overall, you can greatly reduce the risk of a pantry pest infestation by knowing how to look for signs of infested food and also how to store pantry items properly.
+Overall, you can greatly reduce the risk of a pantry pest infestation by knowing how to look for infested food and store pantry items properly.
 Here are five ways to do so: